aschmitz/nepenthes/README.md

     * `wget https://raw.githubusercontent.com/aschmitz/nepenthes/master/script/install-nepenthes-server.sh`
     * `chmod +x install-nepenthes-server.sh`
     * `sudo ./install-nepenthes-server.sh`
+        * *Note* the password it gives you, you'll need it to log in to the web interface.
     * `sudo ./start-nepenthes-server.sh`
 * For each tendril server, do the following (note that you may wish to run these in `screen` or `tmux`, as they will need to continue running as long as the worker is running):
     * `ssh -R 127.0.0.1:6379:127.0.0.1:6379 user@tendril-host` (log in to your remote VM, and forward your local Redis connection)
     * Inside the SSH session, run `sudo ./start-nepenthes-worker.sh`

 ## Usage
 * Add a region via http://localhost:3000/regions .
 The start and end test times must be numbers, and will be used to restrict scans to starting between the given hours (in UTC).
+Using "0" for each number will allow scans to run at any time.
 Note that a patch for this functionality is pending, and it does not work at the moment.
 * Go to http://localhost:3000/ip_addresses and add IP addresses.
 You can use single IP addresses (one per line, don't comma-separate them) or ranges (192.168.1.0 - 192.168.5.255).
 CIDR support doesn't currently work, but I think that's a matter of changing a regex.
 If you want to tag all of the ranges you're entering at a time in some way (hosting facility, country, whatever), you can add tags for all of them (space-separated) in the appropriate field.
 To tag just addresses in a specific range, you can put them space-separated after the range, on the same line.
 Adding thousands of IP addresses will be a bit slow.

 ## Scanning